FlexerJR/Automatische-Dosieranlage/README.md

 > [!WARNING]
 >**Please note:
 >You always act at your own risk.
 Minor electrical work is required, and safe handling of chemicals is essential for safe operation.
-Please do not put yourself in danger, and consult a >professional if unsure.
+Please do not put yourself in danger, and consult a professional if unsure.
 You act at your own risk.
-Furthermore, I empHasize that I am not a professional and have acquired the necessary expertise on my own.
+Furthermore, I emphasize that I am not a professional and have acquired the necessary expertise on my own.
->I do not accept any liability or warranty for your actions in any form.**
+I do not accept any liability or warranty for your actions in any form.**
 >

 Check wiki page for further explanation https://github.com/FlexerJR/Automatische-Dosieranlage/wiki/List-of-Datapoints <br><br>